Table Tennis Question about Authorised Rubbers

 - Sandwich rubber is a single layer of cellular rubber covered with a single outer layer of ordinary pimpled rubber, the thickness of the pimpled rubber not being more than 2.0mm.

-The surface of the covering material on a side of the blade, or of a side of the blade if it is left uncovered, shall be matt, bright red on one side and black on the other.
+The surface of the covering material on a side of the blade, or of a side of the blade if it is left uncovered, shall be matt, black on one side, and of a bright colour clearly distinguishable from black and from the colour of the ball on the other.

-So the basic rules only state that the rubber must not be thicker than 4mm on each side, and that one side must be red and one side must be black.
+So the basic rules only state that the rubber must not be thicker than 4mm on each side, and that one side must be a bright colour and one side must be black.

 Therefore, if the competition you are playing in only uses these basic rules, you only have to comply with these requirements.However...